OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 1. A file containing a variety of network properties (``all_network_properties.json``).
 More specifically, the file contains the following information:

-  * ``Network_map``: A network containing the ligand names as nodes, and the transformations that were run between those ligands.
+  * ``Network_map``: A network containing the ligand names as nodes, and ligand name pairs as edges to specify which transformations were run.
   * ``transformation_scores``: Following information is saved for each transformation:

     * Lomap score